Ricoledan/the-black-list/README.md

 ### Non-Fiction

+- [Between the World and Me By Ta-Nehisi Coates](https://www.amazon.com/Wretched-Earth-Frantz-Fanon-ebook/dp/B001C32HE6) - Written as a letter to the author's teenage son about the feelings, symbolism, and realities associated with being Black in the United States.

 - [Les Damnés de la Terre (The Wretched of the Earth) By Frantz Fanon](https://www.amazon.com/Wretched-Earth-Frantz-Fanon-ebook/dp/B001C32HE6) - a psychiatric and psychologic analysis of the dehumanizing effects of colonization upon the individual and the nation, and discusses the broader social, cultural, and political implications inherent to establishing a social movement for decolonization.

 ## Dictionaries

-- [Urban Dictionary](https://www.urbandictionary.com/) - a crowdsourced online dictionary for slang words and phrases, operating under the motto "Define Your World."
+- [Urban Dictionary](https://www.urbandictionary.com/) - a crowdsourced online dictionary for slang words and phrases, operating under the motto "Define Your World".

 ## Movies